Clément Grenier: Lyon

 He scored his first goal in Ligue 1 against Valenciennes on 1 September 2012.
 On 17 February 2013, he scored a double against Bordeaux, his first in Ligue 1.
 In the spring of 2013, he helped his team win the third place in Ligue 1, which offers a place in the Champions League for the fourteenth time in fifteen years for Lyon.
 With a goal at the end of the game (93rd) in Montpellier on matchday 33, he gave OL a 2–1 victory.
 On matchday 37, he scores a long free kick in Nice to tie the game at 1–1.
 Finally, on the final matchday, he freed Gerland from a free-kick, his second consecutive, recalling those of Juninho Pernambucano, which then allowed Lyon to ensure the victory and thus to keep his third place after his success against Rennes (2–0).
-Clément Grenier then received a first convocation with the French national team.
+Clément Grenier then received a first convocation with the France national team.

 Amid interest by Arsenal over his availability for transfer, Grenier extended his contract by a further two years on 11 June 2013.

 On 29 January 2014, it was widely reported that Premier League club Newcastle United had made a 'substantial' bid for Grenier.
 Grenier injured his abductors in March, with his recovery delayed by an infection.
 At the end of his recovery, he revealed that he was not far from losing the use of his legs.
 On 30 March, he was present in the stands during the loss in the Derby du Rhône to Saint-Étienne and was suspended two matches for insulting the referee after the match front of the locker room.
 Grenier returned against Marseille on but could not prevent a 4–2 defeat.
 On the last matchday of the season, his free kick set Bakary Koné up for the only goal in the game against Nice to help Lyon qualify for the Europa League.